serenity-bdd/screenplay-pattern-todomvc/README.md

 The web tests you'll find here run against the http://todomvc.com/examples/angularjs/#/ application and are organised by feature in packages under `src/test/java/net/serenitybdd/demos/todos/<pattern name>/features`.

+By default the tests run on Chrome, so make sure you have the latest chromedriver instance on your system path.
 ## PageObjects implementation

 These tests use pages and steps defined in `src/main/java/net/serenitybdd/demos/todos/pageobjects`.